 You don’t need to publish articles to get the same benefit.
 Journaling is a great tool, as well.
 The entries don’t have to be long, but maintaining the daily habit can make a big difference.
 A sentence may even be enough at times.
 There are times when I have felt stuck, and I don’t feel like writing, so I draw what is happening in my head instead.

 We’ve all heard the benefits of meditation.
-Meditation can change the brain, reduce anxiety, and improves concentration.
+Meditation can change the brain, reduce anxiety, and improve concentration.
 It can also help our brains age better.
 Those that meditate consistently over long periods have more grey matter in their brains as they age so that, in essence, their minds are better preserved.

 For years I have wanted to meditate consistently, but I could never find the right place or time for meditation.
 Lately, I have found a functional physical space for it during my lunch hour, where I take 15 minutes for myself.
 With the recent lockdown, meditation has been another anchor for me, during those 15 minutes I’m meditating I almost forget about what is happening and can be present.
 It’s a lifesaver that is keeping me afloat.